-The consolidated statements of operations for the three months and six months ended June 30, 2004, have also been reclassified to increase depreciation and amortization expense and to decrease rent expense by the same amount for each period.
-There has been no change to net income (loss) as a result of this reclassification.
+The condensed consolidated statement of operations for the quarter ended March 31, 2004 has also been reclassified to increase depreciation and amortization expense by \$597,000, and to decrease rent expense by the same amount. \$580,000 of the change in depreciation expense and rent expense relates to discontinued operations and therefore is reported in those captions.
+There has been no change to net income (loss).

-Certain reclassifications have also been made to the 2004 consolidated financial statements to reflect various assets and liabilities now held for sale and to report the results of operations associated with those assets as discontinued operations (See Note 5).
-The consolidated statements of operations have also been reformatted to breakout product and services revenues and expenses.
+Certain reclassifications have also been made to the first quarter 2004 condensed consolidated financial statements to reflect various assets and liabilities now held for sale and to report the results of operations associated with those assets as discontinued operations (See Note 5).

-The Company has also restated its June 30, 2004 operating statement to more properly account for initiation fees.
-During the six months ended June 30, 2004, the Company recognized a portion of its membership initiation fess as private training revenue since members were granted the opportunity to utilize private training at no charge.
+The Company has also restated its March 31, 2004 operating statement to more properly account for initiation fees.
+During the period ended March 31, 2004, the Company recognized a portion of its membership initiation fees as private training revenue since members were granted the opportunity to utilize private training at no charge.
 In the fourth quarter of 2004, the Company determined it was more appropriate to record this revenue as initiation fees and amortize it over the estimated membership life.
-Accordingly, the operating statements for the periods ended June 30, 2004 have been restated.
+Accordingly, the operating statements for the quarter ended March 31, 2004 have been restated.

-A reclassified restated condensed consolidated statement of operations for the three months and six months ended June 30, 2004, reflecting the above reclassifications is presented below.
+A reclassified condensed consolidated statement of operations the quarter ended March 31, 2004, is presented below.
 The amounts are in thousands, except per share amounts: